 Contributions reported are the URS Board approved required contributions by System.
 Contributions in the Tier 2 Systems are used to finance the unfunded liabilities in the Tier 1 Systems.

-Pension Assets, Liabilities, Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions
+Combined Pension Assets, Liabilities, Expense, and Deferred Outflows and Inflows of Resources Relating to Pensions

-At June 30, 2016, we reported a net pension asset of \$45 and a net pension liability of \$323,697.
+At June 30, 2019, we reported a net pension asset of \$0 and a net pension liability of \$321,997.